Documentation / Administrator Guide / Configuration / Build Settings

 Additional Redirects

-The following HTTP status codes are supported:
+Supported HTTP status codes for redirects are as follows:

 HTTP Status Code HTTP version Type Cachable Request Method Subsequent Request